 Speaking at the recent launch of the 99% SME campaign led by Singtel and DBS in Singapore, Daniel Zhang, CEO of Alibaba Group, said SMEs have always been a key focus for the company.

-“Our mission from day one is to make it easier for SMEs to do business everywhere,” he said, adding that Alibaba Cloud has also been working with Singtel to help Singapore SMEs move to the cloud since 2015.
+“Our mission from day one is to make it easier for SMEs to do business everywhere,” he said, adding that Alibaba Cloud had also been working with Singtel to help Singapore SMEs move to the cloud since 2015.

-“Among global cloud top players, we are the only company originating from the East,” a company spokesperson told Computer Weekly.
+“Among global cloud top players, we are the only company originating from the east,” a company spokesperson told Computer Weekly.
 “By working extensively with China or Asia-based clients, we have a better understanding of their needs and more insightful knowledge of the China and Asia market.”

 During the 2017 fiscal year, the number of Alibaba Cloud’s paying customers grew to 874,000, an increase of 70% from the previous year.
 Apart from startups and SMEs, the company also counts large customers in the energy, financial, healthcare, manufacturing, media and retail industries as clients.

 Hong Kong-based travel retailer DFS, for instance, has migrated critical applications such as SAP to Alibaba Cloud’s Hong Kong datacentre using a hybrid cloud model, according to analyst firm Ovum.

 Industry experts have pointed out that while Alibaba Cloud, which commands about 40% of China’s cloud market, may lack the experience of its global rival Amazon Web Services (AWS), it could learn from AWS’s success in international markets.

 For one, Clement Teo, principal analyst at Ovum, noted that Alibaba Cloud does not use an open cloud platform, and neither can it orchestrate workloads across the likes of AWS, Microsoft Azure and Google Cloud Platform.